Annandale NSW Australia -33.8814; 151.1707

 Annandale Post office with Electric Light and Tram Cables (circa 1915)

-Possibly before 1925 as it could be the Annandale Picture House, rather than the Royal Theatre located next to the Post Office.
+It could be the Annandale Picture House, still extant when the Royal Theatre was built on the site in 1925, located next to the Post Office.
 Image (trove.nla.gov.au/work/36076813) used with permission of Australia Post and National Archives of Australia

 Electricity and Electric Trams come to Annandale.

 Annandale Post Office, showing electric tramlines and Annandale Picture Theatre next door.
-The Picture Theatre was replaced by a much larger theatre in 1925.
+A much larger Royal theatre was built in 1925 and demolished in 1961 and replaced by petrol station.
 More about Annandale's Theatres

 Kate Black and her assistant Mary Mulligan retired in 1915.
 Letter Carrier Hickey died in the same year.
 Robert L Studdert was the next PM, with staff W Laughton (who was appointed in 1915 after working as the telegraph assistant at Penrith Post OfficeNT), EG Simper, PD Morgan, FA Hearle, JP Green, James J Hannan, WX Goodwin, WJ Gamble, XLC Darell, FW Lowe.
 Studdert was followed by Alfred Plumley(1938) in 1921.